 Note: Some occupancy rates for individual hotels may be slightly higher than they would have been in a normal year as some rooms/units may have been taken out of operation due to the need for social distancing.
 The data reported during January to September is based on net occupancy which refers only to those businesses that were open and who provided data during this period

-Both room and bedspace occupancy was affected in the first three quarters of the year, with April to June 2020 most influenced by the mandatory closure of businesses during this period.
-The following period in July to September 2020 began to see occupancy rates rise although not to the levels seen in the previous two years of 2018 and 2019.
+Both room and bedspace occupancy was affected in the first three quarters of the year, with April-June 2020 most influenced by the mandatory closure of businesses during this period.
+The following period in July to September began to see occupancy rates rise.
 However, not all businesses reopened on 11 July due to implementing COVID-19 measures to safeguard both guests and staff (see context section).

 Guesthouses and, Bed and breakfast

-Guesthouses/B&B’s did not offer accommodation to key workers and therefore the majority of establishments were closed completely during the lockdown period from 23 March until 11 July and therefore data was not collected.
+Most guesthouses/B&Bs did not offer accommodation to key workers and the majority of establishments were closed completely during the lockdown period from 23 March until 11 July and therefore data was not collected during this period.
 In addition, the sample size for this sector is historically very low and should be interpreted with caution.
-However, September recorded its highest room occupancy levels in the last 3 years with an upturn in occupancy of 14 percentage points when compared with the previous year.

 Self-catering occupancy rates are generally affected by school holidays, with higher occupancy rates during this period.
 The month of August recorded its highest monthly unit occupancy since August 2018 (both 90%), with many people booking to go away once the lockdown restrictions had been fully lifted.
 In September, unit occupancy was the highest it had been over the last three years.